FMCG branding can be challenging, as you’ve got to create a product that stands out in an increasingly oversaturated marketplace.

-For example, take cosmetic beauty brand No.7 as an example.
-If they only sold foundation and that was it, they’d be very quickly overtaken by other cosmetic brands which a more expansive product range.
+Take cosmetic beauty brand No.7 as an example.
+If they only sold foundation and that was it, they’d be quickly overtaken by other cosmetic brands which offer a bigger product range.

 That’s because these brands are giving their customers more.